-Click so the cursor changes to the zoom icon.
+Click to change the cursor to the zoom icon.
 To exit zoom mode, click the button again.

-To pan in zoom mode, hold Control (Command on Mac) while pressing the arrow keys on the keyboard.
+To pan in zoom mode, hold Control (Command on macOS) while pressing the arrow keys on the keyboard.

-To tap the device screen in zoom mode, Control-click (Command-click on Mac).
+To tap the device screen in zoom mode, Control-click (Command-click on macOS).

 ||Return to the Home screen.|